-A unique opportunity for students from Portuguese Universities to have contact with the IGC, an international institution renowned for its research, education and training.
+A unique opportunity for students to have contact with the IGC, an international institution renowned for its research, education and training.
 Every year, several master students join the Institute to develop their master research thesis in one of IGC labs.

 In order to be eligible to apply, you must be registered with a university on an MSc Degree.